Resky Fandi

-Resky Fandi Witriawan (born 6 September 1999) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persija Jakarta.
-A versatile player, he has been used in multiple positions, including on the midfield, in winger and at right-back.
+Resky Fandi Witriawan (born 6 September 1999) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club PSM Makassar.

 International career

 On 31 May 2017, Resky made his debut against Brazil U20 as a substitute in the 2017 Toulon Tournament in France.
 And Resky is one of the players that strengthen Indonesia U19 in 2018 AFC U-19 Championship.